|Date||Shōwa period, mid 20th C.|

-This Bizen chaire is truly a once-in-a-life-time item.
+This top-quality Bizen chaire is truly a once-in-a-life-time item.
 Thrown with crisp contour on a potter's wheel, the tea caddy has got a unique ash glazing afterwards.
-Between a rough brown texture, two
+Between a rough

-parts of the vessel's exterior give the sight free on the bare clay.
-Here, these two reserves are outlined by a dark line of ash glaze, which is in turn framed by an orange belt that is
+brown texture, two parts of the vessel's exterior give the sight free on the bare clay.
+Here, these two reserves are outlined by a dark line of ash glaze, which is in turn framed by an orange

-reflecting the light with an exceptional metallic shine.
+belt that is reflecting the light with an exceptional metallic shine.
 This effect can also be seen in the inside of the vessel.
-Also coated with a thin shiny ash glaze, it is answering any incoming ray of
+Also coated with a thin shiny ash glaze, it is answering any

 Tōshū has begun to work with clay at the age of 15 and became independent only 12 years later in 1933.
 Interesting is, that he later decided to experience some more training, however, not under a Bizen master but under Kusube Yaichi (1897-1984), who has possibly stimulated his progressive eye on traditional Bizen ceramics.
 Kusube also helped him to to master the potter's wheel, which is why Tōshū is said, that he has made the finest wheel thrown objects in Bizen.